IsmailKefokeris/HourLoggerApplication/assignmentDocumentation.md

 a few industry standard components such as, not storing plain text passwords, avoiding client side validation (HTML) and instead have database and server side validation, using serverless infrastructure allowing for scalability.
 There are parts which I would need to work on implementing AJAX in more places around the application to make the website more dynamic and less static and clunky.
 Working a little more on the front end wouldnt hurt as it is plain and unappealing.

 My project files are disorganised- upon reflection, I have determined that the management of my files in future should be less haphazard.
 This may be a point to research after the project.

+For the future I would like to continue developing this project, making it more stable and functional.
+I would like to implement the missing functions such as seeing total earnings for all time, week, and month.
+Additionally I would like to make the application look more appealing and have the ability to adjust depending on what kind of screen size is being used to access it.
 ### Issues Encountered

 __Issue 1:__ Updating Database Object, I ran into some issues when attempting to update the Tracker Database object using the findByIDandUpdate() function.
 I am still unsure why it wasn't able to find my object through the ID but I got my updating function working by using findOneAndUpdate()